Rosamaria Montibeller: International career

 She was a part of the Brazilian side that emerged as champions of the 2012 Women's Junior South American Volleyball Championship after defeating hosts Peru in the final.
 She participated at the 2013 FIVB Volleyball Women's U20 World Championship where Brazil finished in seventh position.
 She captained Brazil's U23 team, which won the 2015 FIVB Volleyball Women's U23 World Championship.
 It was also Brazil's first title in the FIVB Volleyball Women's U23 World Championship.
 She also competed at the 2017 FIVB Volleyball World Grand Prix, where Brazil defeated Italy in the final to be crowned as winners.
 She was also named in the Brazilian squad for the 2018 FIVB Volleyball Women's Nations League where Brazil finished at fourth place.

 She was a member of the national which finished in seventh position at the 2018 FIVB Volleyball Women's World Championship.
 She also took an indefinite two-year break from international volleyball from 2019 to 2021, but returned to the national team for the 2021 FIVB Volleyball Women's Nations League, where Brazil emerged as runners-up to United States in the final.

 She was also selected to the national squad to compete in the women's volleyball tournament at the 2020 Summer Olympics.
 She won a silver medal at the 2020 Summer Olympics after Brazil lost 21–25, 20–25, 14–25 to United States in the gold medal match of the women's volleyball tournament.

+Personal life

+In July 2024, during an interview on the Brazilian talk show Conversa com Bial, Rosamaria publicly spoke about her relationship with a woman, stating that her girlfriend would be accompanying her to the 2024 Summer Olympics in Paris.
+Following this public revelation, the tabloid Purepeople reported that she had already been in a relationship with lawyer Cristal Mastrangelo for four years.